kavia-common/samsung-tv-streaming-hub-40614-40623/tv_frontend/CI_README.md

   - PORT=3000 npm run dev
   - HOST=my-ci-host.internal npm run dev

 Never end the dev step with explicit process group kills like `kill -9 -$$`.
 The launcher neutralizes terminations automatically after readiness.
 If a dev server is already on port 3000, reuse it and exit 0.
+The CI should not forcibly SIGKILL the shell; allow the job to complete naturally after readiness if possible.

 Behavior:
 - If port 3000 is already in use, the script exits 0 assuming a healthy dev server is running.